hasangok/hasangok.com.tr-chrome-ext/README.md

 ## hasangok.com.tr-chrome-ext

-This is a chrome extension that fetches latest posts from my personal blog (hasangok.com.tr) via rss and displays it in Chrome Browser.
+This is a chrome extension that fetches latest posts from my personal blog (hasangok.com.tr) via rss and displays them in Chrome Browser.

 ## Built With